They Who Feed on Shadows - Episode 7

 I’m writing the ending first.
 This will be the final essay quoting from the lonesome archives of Dale and Sylvia.
 For better or worse, they represent the black hole of conclusion from which only love — or perhaps just a very resilient coyote — escapes.

+By 2008, Dale Colgrave had found the perfect pry-bar to dismantle the floorboards of our family home.
 He didn’t just invade; he created a weather system of catastrophe that only he could forecast.
 He turned Sylvia’s obsessive-compulsive mind into a Worry Machine.
-If the motor wasn’t fed a fresh disaster every week, it would begin to eat itself.
-My mother had a natural appetite for fear.
-Fear of other women.
-Fear of money.
-Fear of accidents, genetic disorders, driving with the windows down and a fear of smoking cigarettes.
-Dale capitalized upon this hunger.
-He fed it diesel fuel, battery acid, serial numbers and the apocalypse a six inch snowstorm can be.
+If the machine wasn’t fed a fresh disaster every week, it would begin to eat itself.

 Serial # 73769 (J5)